-Income, nutrition and livelihood through fish at the Horn of Africa
+Income, nutrition and livelihood opportunities through fish at the Horn of Africa

 FairFishing is an independent, non-profitable International Non-Governmental Organisation (INGO).
 Since late 2011, we have been working closely together with fishermen, fishery companies, local and national organisations, ministries and authorities at the Horn of Africa in order to upgrade and sustain a fishery industry, fulfilling the needs for gainful employment, nutrition and optimal, rightful utilisation of marine resources, as well as to provide an alternative to illegal activities at sea.
 FairFishing started its operations in Berbera, Somaliland, but has now expanded to several locations at the Horn of Africa.
 FairFishing wishes to create jobs, economic development and contribute to regional stability through the establishment of a sustainable fishery industry and value chain.